 We may send a urine specimen off to the laboratory to exclude infection.
 Your GP may commence you on antibiotics whilst awaiting the result of this test.
 If there is blood in your urine, fresh urine may be sent to the laboratory for microscopic examination, to look for cancerous cells.

 Testing the semen for infection is not normally performed because harmless bacteria are often found in semen and are not the cause of any infection.

 Your GP may arrange an ultrasound scan of your kidneys and bladder, pictured right.

 What could have caused the blood in my semen?

-Most patients with blood in the semen have low-grade prostate, urethral or seminal vesicle inflammation which requires no specific treatment and often resolves spontaneously
+Most patients with blood in the semen have low-grade prostate, urethral or seminal vesicle inflammation which requires no specific treatment and usually resolves spontaneously

 Although there are many potential causes for blood in the semen, it is often difficult to identify a clear cause.
 Those most often found are:

-- Other causes, including less common infections (e,g.
-TB, schistosomiasis)
+- other causes, including less common infections (e,g. tuberculosis, schistosomiasis)